Indian Tribes and Tribal Organizations

 - Cases will be handled if the client moves out of the Tribal TANF service area;

-- Tribal TANF case information will be exchanged for CSO determination of basic food and medical eligibility; and
+- Tribal TANF case information will be exchanged for CSO determination of basic food eligibility; and

 - The tribe will handle child support collections.

 When a Tribal TANF program begins operations, Regional Office staff identifies eligible tribal cases and transfers them to the Tribal TANF program.
 The tribe will refer back families who do not qualify for Tribal TANF benefits.